Maptime030/DutchOpenGeoData/README.md

 ## Geolocating location names:

 #### 1. Excel to csv

-I already put all data into one sheet with the year as extra column.
-This is exported to a csv file.
+[The original excel file](data/Evenementenoverzicht 2011 t-m 2016.xlsx) has a tab sheet per year.
+Put all data into one sheet with the year as extra column.
+By doing this the total dataset can be exported to a [working csv file](data/Evenementenoverzicht_2011_2016.csv).
+Saving as an csv only works for the active tab sheet.

 #### 2. csv to Postgis